About

 Stakeholder Committee

-Florida’s HEROs Stakeholder Committee is a group of different partners committed to obesity prevention in ECE settings.
-The goal of the stakeholder committee is to guide the development and expansion of the statewide ECE recognition program, in order to promote a healthy weight among children ages 0-5 in Florida.
-In addition, they steer our efforts to integrate childhood obesity prevention best practices and supports into Florida’s ECE-system.
-The foundation for the stakeholder committees’ success is strong partnerships among diverse state stakeholders.
-We are always looking to build new relationships with organizations doing work across Florida’s ECE-system related to any of the best practice areas.
-For more information please contact, info@fleceaward.org.
+Florida’s HEROs Stakeholder Committee was a group of diverse partners committed to obesity prevention in ECE settings, operating from 2018 to 2023.
+The goal of the stakeholder committee was to guide the development and expansion of the Florida’s HEROs statewide ECE recognition program, in order to promote a healthy weight among children ages 0-5 in Florida.
+In addition, this committee steered our efforts to integrate childhood obesity prevention best practices and supports into Florida’s ECE system.
+The foundation for the stakeholder committee’s success was strong partnerships among diverse local, regional, and state-level stakeholders.
+We are always looking to build new relationships with organizations doing work across Florida’s ECE system related to any of the best practice areas.
+For more information, please contact [email protected]